 This shows respect for their time and how they like to work.
 It’ll also help you work efficiently.

 Use their answer to organize your schedule accordingly.
 Ensure you’re not communicating with them when they’re in this mode, and that you give them enough lead time with projects so you’re not waiting around for them to get back to you.

-6. “How Do You Best Like to Communicate?
-How About Other Teams?”
+6. “How Do You Best Like to Communicate?”

 Like the above question, this can help you avoid miscommunication or conflict and immediately put you and your boss on the same page.
 They may prefer email for certain things and in person for others.
 They may hate meetings.
 Take note.

-Also, get their insight into others and their communication styles so you’re effectively interacting with all sides of your team (that said, if you can also ask these people individually).
+Also, get their insight into other folks on your team (and other teams you might work with) and their communication styles so you’re effectively interacting on all sides (that said, you can also ask these people individually).

 You can follow this up with more specific questions, depending on the conversation and your needs: How much notice do you prefer when requesting time off?
 Which emails do you want to be CC’d on?
 What projects would you like regular updates on, how often, and how? are some good places to start.